-Technology and imagination have created more opportunities for farmers to develop a profitable business.
-Small farms (earning less than $50,000 annually or occupying less than 180 acres) in particular can profit from less traditional farming like beekeeping, microgreens, or even hops, as well as alternative income sources like agritourism.
+Technology and imagination have created more opportunities for farmers to develop profitable businesses.
+Small farms (earning less than $50,000 annually or occupying less than 180 acres), in particular, can profit from less traditional farming, such as beekeeping, microgreens, or even hops, as well as alternative income sources like agritourism.

 Rural Agriculture Small Farm Ideas